erichardson97/ARC2/README.md

 # ARC2
-ARC with added species assignment either by BLAST (default; slow) or HMMER (significantly less accurate; fast).
+ARC with added species assignment either by  HMMER (significantly less accurate; default) or BLAST (slow).
+Add the -s flag for BLAST.

 ## Requirements